MinaProtocol/mina/src/app/test_executive/README.md

 3) Run `test_executive.exe`, passing in the coda image selected in step 1, and the name of the test one intends to run

-  3.a) It's recommended to run with the `--debug` flag when iterating on the development of tests.  this flag will pause the destruction and cleanup of the generated testnet and associated terraform configuration files, so that those things can be inspected post-hoc
+3.1) It's recommended to run with the `--debug` flag when iterating on the development of tests.  this flag will pause the destruction and cleanup of the generated testnet and associated terraform configuration files, so that those things can be inspected post-hoc

-  3.b) It's also recommended to pipe log output through logproc with a filter to remove Debug and Spam logs be default (those log levels are very verbose and are intended for debugging test framework internals); use `tee` to store the raw output for later inspection
+3.2) It's also recommended to pipe log output through logproc with a filter to remove Debug and Spam logs be default (those log levels are very verbose and are intended for debugging test framework internals).
+Use `tee test.log` to store the raw output into the file `test.log` so that it can be saved and later inspected.

 ```sh
 alias test_executive=./_build/default/src/app/test_executive/test_executive.exe